 Early pilot programmes had used the Asus EEE box, a low power nettop based on Intel’s Atom processor.
 These however depended on a fan to keep cool and used a hard drive for storage – moving parts that were prone to failure.
 The case was plastic and the power supply was 19V instead of 12V.

-Aleutia worked closely with UCC in Kampala to move from the Asus EEE box to the more fit-for-purpose T1, a computer designed from the ground up for use in rural Africa with a solid aluminium chassis and a fanless design that could handle areas with lots of dust.
-Moreover, the T1's 8-20V DC Input meant it could run directly from 12V batteries without requiring an AC inverter or even a DC 12V regulator.
+Aleutia worked closely with UCC in Kampala to replace the Asus EEE box with a more fit-for-purpose Aleutia T1, a fanless computer designed to handle areas with lots of dust.
+The T1’s 8-20V DC input meant it could also run directly from 12V batteries without requiring an AC inverter or a DC 12V regulator.

-Aleutia's local partners provided the solar panels and installation expertise and provided Aleutia's Solar Classroom in a Box solution with 10 x T1 computers and 12V monitors at each school and a custom fanless file server for multimedia content.
+Aleutia’s local partners provided solar panels and installation expertise and Aleutia’s Solar Classroom in a Box solution, with 10 x T1 computers and 12V monitors, was installed at each school.

 Since 2012, Aleutia has provided this solution for every UCC rural school, over 113 schools as of October 2013 and counting and 1243 computers and servers, all running on sustainable solar power.

-The mobile phone revolution in Africa has created enormous revenue for carriers.
-In Uganda, 1% of that revenue goes to the Rural Community Development Fund, which pays for Aleutia's Solar ICT classrooms.
+The mobile phone revolution in Africa has created enormous revenue for carriers and 1% of that revenue goes to the Rural Community Development Fund, which pays for these solar classrooms.

-Rather than being funded by foreign aid, it is the phonecalls of Uganda's millions that are providing ICT access to their children
+It’s the phone calls of Uganda’s millions that are providing ICT access to their children, rather than being funded by foreign aid.